seaCatKim/PACE-LIB-R-timeseries/README.md

-# CBCS Library R workshop
+# PACE Library R workshop

-Repository for the [website content](https://cbcs-lib-rworkshop2021.netlify.app/) for a two-day R workshop for The University of
-Queensland's (UQ) Centre for Biodiversity and Conservation Science in partnershp with the UQ Library.
+Repository for the website content for a half-day R workshop for The University of Queensland's (UQ) Pharmacy Australia Centre of Excellence in partnership with the UQ Library.